Community & Resources

 Telemetry

-Understand what anonymous usage telemetry ktx collects and how to opt out.
+Understand what usage telemetry ktx collects and how to opt out.

-ktx collects anonymous, aggregated usage telemetry from interactive CLI runs so maintainers can see which commands work, where setup fails, and which parts of the data-agent workflow need improvement.
-Telemetry is opt-out and disabled automatically in CI and non-interactive runs.
+ktx collects aggregated usage telemetry so maintainers can see which commands work, where setup fails, and which parts of the data-agent workflow need improvement.
+Telemetry is opt-out: it turns on the first time you run ktx in any way — an interactive command, a script, or an agent-launched MCP server — and prints a one-time notice (to the terminal when there is one, otherwise to standard error).
+It stays disabled in CI and whenever an opt-out is set.

 Opt out